-By bringing together networkable and non-networkable Shure and third-party devices combined with RF data, this software allows you to quickly manage and coordinate your wireless equipment so you can focus on mixing.
-Workbench facilitates quick and easy configuration, operation, and monitoring of your wireless systems, and is compatible with the following Shure networked systems:
+By bringing together networkable and non-networkable Shure and third-party devices combined with RF data, this software allows you to quickly manage and coordinate your wireless devices so you can focus on mixing.
+Workbench facilitates quick and easy configuration, operation, and monitoring of your wireless devices, and is compatible with the following Shure networked systems:

-To download Workbench, visit the Wireless Workbench page.
+To download Wireless Workbench, visit the Wireless Workbench page.
 Launch the installer and follow the steps to complete the installation.

-To take advantage of DHCP addressing, Shure components have an automatic IP mode for quick and easy setup.
+To take advantage of DHCP addressing, Shure devices have an automatic IP mode for quick and easy setup.
 If specific IP addresses need to be assigned, the IP mode can be set to manual.

 If you have a firewall protecting your computer, you'll need to grant access to Wireless Workbench.
-Log in to your computer as an administrator to gain full access to your firewall settings or contact your IT administrator for assistance.
+Log in to your computer as an administrator to gain full access to your firewall settings or contact your IT administrator for help.

 For third-party firewall software, refer to the manufacturer's instructions for granting access to each instance of an application (there may be more than one instance).